-Great Western Railway Subject to approvals 0.44 Access for All Funding allocated 1.82 Grand Total 5.49 Accounting (invoices or claims), who held, treatment of VAT et GWR follows standard acc Finance Directorate.
-This is invoices (or claims where a allow efficient and auditabl within the GWR financial a ounting processes administered not not the use of purchase or appropriate within funding agree e tracking of transactions.
-All recounting system and managed records are I by its lers and ments) to cords are held Audit Capital Programme Finance e Analyst. pendent audit arrangements , todit First Greater Western Ltd, finance, procurement and regulatory compliance.
-An company on a periodic bas auditors from First Group, annual finance audits and trading as GWR, is subject to augeneral business processes to cinternal audit team undertakes tiss.
-GWR is also subject to indepwho validate the auditing throug deep dives as appropriate.
-Most folio was audited in early 2017. demonstrate this within the pendent h additional Post Project Are there on-going cost implications and if so how will these be funded?
-The project will result in additional maintenance costs.
-These will be funded by GWR and future franchises from the additional revenue accruing as a result of the Viability Is the project viable?
-Is there a reliance on income to support the project and if so are the forecasts reasonable?
-The project will directly generate income in the form of parking revenue.
-The FBC demonstrates that this income will be sufficient to ensure the long term viability of the project.
-Economic Options The FBC set out the option following the Strategic Out deliverability.
-Options consbuilding improvements alor constraints the proposed for dered as part of the Business as considered for the re-scoping line Case stage to increase affore sidered delivering the car park on the but for practical reasons as we orecourt and car park scheme works as the core of Phase 1. of the project rdability and r station vell as funding
+Great Western Railway Subject to approvals 0.44 Access for All Funding allocated 1.82 Funding anocated Grand Total 5.49 Accounting (invoices or claims), who Set out the accounting arrangements e.g. how payments made (invoices or claims), who certifies for payment, where records are held, treatment of VAT etc Finance Directorate.
+This is invoices (or claims where allow efficient and auditable within the GWR financial a Capital Programme Financial e orders and agreements) to All records are held aged by the Audit Set out Internal and inde pendent audit arrangeme nts finance, procurement and regulatory compliance.
+An company on a periodic bas auditors from First Group, annual finance audits and GWR property project port trading as GWR, is subject general business processes internal audit team underta sis.
+GWR is also subject to who validate the auditing the deep dives as appropriate. folio was audited in early 20 s to demonstrate ikes this within the independent rough additional Most recently the 017.
+Post Project Are there on-going cost funded? implications and if so how v will these be dditional maintenance costs e franchises from the additic scheme.
+Viability Is the project viable?
+Is t project and if so are the here a reliance on income forecasts reasonable? e to support the nerate income in the form o at this income will be sufficion oject.
+Economic Options What options were cons idered as part of the Busi ness Case? following the Strategic Out deliverability.
+Options cons building improvements alo constraints the proposed for ns considered for the re-sco line Case stage to increase sidered delivering the car pa ne but for practical reasons orecourt and car park scher orks as the core of Phase 1. affordability and ark or station as well as funding me was selected

-Outputs Are there clear and reasonable assumptions underpinning identified outputs?
+Outpute Are there clear and recomple accurations undersigning Outputs Are there clear and reasonable assumptions underpinning identified outputs?
 Outputs generated by the scheme include the improvement to a transport interchange as well as additional car and cycle parking.
 The assumptions underpinning these outputs are considered reasonable.
 Outcomes Are there clear and reasonable assumptions underpinning identified outcomes?
 Outcomes of the project include mode shift from car to rail, reduced forecourt accidents, improved customer satisfaction, increased active travel and increased interchange between modes.
 These outcomes align with the project objectives and it should be possible to evaluate whether they have been achieved.
 Impacts Are there clear and reasonable assumptions underpinning identified impacts?
 The economic appraisal identifies the key impacts of the scheme.
 These include increased rail travel, a reduction in car distance travelled and journey time reliability benefits.
 Negative impacts identified include additional noise, impacts on the historical environment and landscape.
 There assumptions underpinning these appraised impacts are reported and are considered reasonable.
 Have distributional and social effects been taken into account?
 Consideration has been given to who might benefit or lose out as a result of the scheme, but a formal social and distributional effects assessment has not been completed or required.
-VFM Summarise the VFM indicators and results for the preferred option/project The VFM indicators for the preferred scheme are: Initial BCR - 5.24 NPV - £33.9m Qualitative assessment - Slight Beneficial Value for Money - Very High
+VFM Summarise the VFM indicators and results for the preferred option/project The VFM indicators for the preferred scheme are: Initial BCR - 5.24 NPV - £33.9m Qualitative assessment - Slight Beneficial Value for Money - Very High , , , ,